bozsahin/cogs579/README.md

 W6: Clarifying the terms of philosophical discussion: preliminary stuff related to  quantum and 'nature computes' (13,8)

-w7: Further clarifying terms of discussion: Programs, intensions and monads (12)
+W7: Further clarifying the terms of discussion: Programs, intensions and monads (12)

 W8: Panel 1: assessment so far (all of us)